Ayurveda the

 of paittika tendency.
 A small volume of faecal

-material voided less than once daily is an indication
+material voided less than once daily is an

-of vaa.
+of va칣a.
 One or two large bowel movements a

-day that take much time to void is an indication of
+day that take much time to void is an

 kapha.